nosqd/mpoxes/README.md

 # MPOxes
 > MultiPlayer bOxes

-Simple c++ 2d multiplayer game built with raylib and enet where you can move player as a box.
+Simple c++ 2d multiplayer game built with opengl and enet where you can move player as a box.

 ## Why?